A library for crafting native audio plugins as simply as possible.

 But reality is complex, and bug fixes can be breaking too, (eg: "highpass FIR wasn't working").
 In which case we have to make a judgment call as to whether it's a breaking fix, and whether the buggy feature was used.

 Breaking commits, when they happen, are marked with BREAKING in the commit backlog.
-They are always discussed on Discord.
+They are discussed on Discord to assess the impact.

 Will you add feature X?